AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

 <img width="237" height="242" alt="image" src="https://github.com/user-attachments/assets/e46af1f1-977d-4f68-9a70-e08e621aa646" />

-/**8.How has the number of accidents involving drunk drivers changed over time?**/
+**8.How has the number of accidents involving drunk drivers changed over time?**

 WITH New_Sobriety AS (SELECT
 	case_id_pkey,